zainabch123/api-express-counter/README.md

 npm install express
 ```

-3. Install [nodemon](https://www.npmjs.com/package/nodemon). nodemon is a utility that will automatically restart our express server any time we change code.
+3. Install [nodemon](https://www.npmjs.com/package/nodemon). nodemon is a utility tool that will automatically restart our express server any time we change code.
 ```
 npm install --save-dev nodemon
 ```